liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 	  > Commitment is relentless.
 A professional doesn’t quit until the job is done.
 A true commitment alters behaviors and actions.
 When a person says he’s committed and his behaviors and actions remain the same—he’s not committed.

 	  > One of the first signs of commitment is a request for assistance...
 When you make a request based on a worthy cause, to which you are committed, you also provide that individual with an opportunity to contribute and grow.
-	- Separate _v.s._ The same
-	  > _What you are going through_ and _your commitment to change your life_ are two separate things...
-They tend to collapse situations in their lives instead of seeing the separateness that would give them freedom...
-They don’t see that they have two separate situations occurring.
-Being broke is one issue, and choosing to start a new business is something entirely different.
 	- Now _v.s._ Later
 	  > The only time you can ever do something about anything is now.
 The problem with individuals who tolerate mediocrity in their lives is that no matter what good idea for taking action comes up, it’s never going to happen now...
 The only real question you face regarding your goals in life is “Now or later?”
 And realize that later is code for never.
 We speak in code because it’s too painful to really confront how passive we have been.